Mathematics for Teaching Degree Program

 Key learning outcomes

 Through the master's degree field in mathematics for teaching you:

 - Build deeper knowledge of mathematics content, with a particular focus on middle and high school math classrooms.

 - Learn tactics that can improve student motivation through interactive problem-solving activities.

 - Develop an enhanced understanding of what it means to learn math and where mathematical misconceptions and student confusion can occur.

 The degree includes 12 courses, with at least four courses taken on campus.

 - Get started.
 You begin by completing two stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Apply to the program.
 While you are completing your second degree course, you submit your application.
 We have application cycles in the fall, spring, and summer.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, year round, in the fall, spring, or summer.
-To fully experience Harvard, you are required to take at least four courses on campus.
+You are required to take at least four courses on campus.
 Three-week summer options available.

 - If you choose the thesis track, you work independently with a thesis director on in-depth research topic related to your professional goals.
 You'll emerge with a solid understanding of how educational research is executed and communicated, producing publishable quality results.